To remove all statues of individuals who voluntarily served the Confederate States of America from display in the Capitol of the United States.

 Length: 4 pages

-This bill was introduced on September 7, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 7, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 7, 2017